badgineer/MP2-ESC/README.md

 Unfortunately in focusing on making the board small we crammed the FETs very close together.
 This means some mica or ceramic pads will not fit - and it’s very hard to cut them afaik.
 So for this version we’re probably stuck with polymer / kapton.

-### **Testing**
+### **Board Testing**

 * v0.1 build has been tested by mxlemming with MESC FOC firmware on F401CC black pill board, and by Netzpfuscher with his VESC port, in lab conditions.

 ### **Known issues/limitations:**
 * Pills have very few ADCs, so some sacrifices have been made (choice between analog brake and Motor Temp).
-* gate drivers are not as popular and readily available on lcsc as the other SMD parts
+* Gate drivers are not as popular and readily available on lcsc as the other SMD parts
-* Having the MCU on a separate board (the "pill" development boards) is a questionable ideea from PCB design point of view.
+* Having the MCU on a separate board (the "pill" development boards) is a questionable idea from PCB design point of view.
 In our testing it seemed to work, but we know it's not without drawbacks.

 ## Alternative parts.